dominiquehereish/recipe-book/README.md

 ## Dependencies

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.3. and NodeJS v24.9.0.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.3. and NodeJS v24.9.0.</br>
+It also uses:

+* ngx-translate
+* ESLint
+* Husky

 ## Developper Environement setup